PhilipRead/jConsole2/README.md

 # Install Instructions
 1. Download all files to same directory.
+2. Navigate to the src folder.
-2. Open jConsole.html in your favorite browser.
+3. Open jConsole.html in your favorite browser.
 Note: jConsole is tested and developed in Chrome.
 It should work in Firefox and IE, but no guarantees.